dzianisv/openhaystack-toolkit/README.md

 pipenv install
 ```

-## Generate keys
+## 2. Generate keys

+Generate a key pair, a public key will be flashed  in step 4 to the MCU with firmware.
+A private key will be used to get the tracker location from the Apple server.

 ```shell
 pipenv run ./keygen.py
 ```

-Generates a new airtag keys, use an advertisement_key for the next ste
+Here is aexample of the keys
 ```json
 {
     "key_id": "DIf2Od7NcEfYHsFVQTC/xTUFecr3J8B0KoPfJHsXRQM=",